vuejs/eslint-plugin-vue/docs/rules/component-definition-name-casing.md

 - :wrench: The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.

+Define a style for component definition name casing for consistency purposes.

 ## :book: Rule Details

-Define a style for component definition name casing for consistency purposes.
+This rule aims to warn the component definition names other than the configured casing.

 ## :wrench: Options